 Dairy-free vegan fast food sums up this popular vegetarian restaurant in Hong Kong that creatively assembles mock-meat dishes galore.
 Even meat-eaters will love this vegan take on their favourite dishes – check out the signature Singaporean laksa, the barbecued cha siu with rice, or the beef noodles to see why.
-Locations throughout Hong Kong make Loving Hut accessible to locals, but it’s the Kowloon Bay spot that carries vegan baked goods.
+The Kowloon Bay resto carries vegan baked goods too.
 Yum.

 So you think you’re ready to try ordering from pictures on a menu?
 TST’s Gaia Veggie Shop has a mixture of Asian and Italian dishes that will leave meat eaters questioning, “I can’t believe this isn’t meat!”
 Try the veggie sashimi or sushi (the California Roll is a specialty), or amaze yourself with the fake chicken satay.
 While not completely vegan, this is an adventure worth trying.

 Shop 2005, 2/F, Miramar Shopping Centre, 132 Nathan Road, Tsim Sha Tsui | 2376 1186